-- A Make sure the FRONT HAND GUARD is not damaged and that there are no visible defects such as cracks. - B Move the front hand guard forwards and back to make sure it runs freely and that it is securely anchored to the clutch cover.
+A Make sure the FRONT HAND GUARD is not damaged and that there are no visible defects such as cracks.

-3 Checking the automatic brake
+3 Checking the inertia brake release

 Hold the chain saw over a stump or other firm object.
 Let go of the front handle so that the bar falls onto the stump.